 Scripture that shapes how we serve

 God’s Word steadies our hands and softens our hearts.
 To serve like Jesus is to stay near Him.
-These verses invite us into humility, perseverance, and joy—not pressure.
+These verses offer humility, perseverance, and joy instead of pressure.
 Read slowly.
 Let a single phrase travel with you through the day.

 Consider how Christ’s compassion guided His pace—He stopped for the one in front of Him.
 Let these Scriptures shape how you show up—at the food pantry, the classroom door, the hospital hallway.